 The Brazilian tulipwood is noted for its density and high quality.
-And while part of the tulipwood family, this particular type can only be found in a relatively small part of Brazil.
+And while part of the tulipwood family, this particular type can only be found in a relatively small part of Northeastern Brazil.

 Because of its attributes, it is quite popular and used to create many different types of items ranging from furniture to small art objects.